catseye/SixtyPical/doc/Output Formats.md

 little-endian format.
 The remainder of the file is the emitted bytes of the compiled SixtyPical program, starting at that origin.

-The default origin is $C000; it is likely you will want to override this.
+The default origin is $C000; you will likely want override this.

 This format coincides with Commodore's PRG format for disk files, thus its name.